bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Script Diagram." />
 </p>

-I have this diagram that can help us simplify it and think about exactly how this is going to work.
+<p>I have this diagram that can help us simplify it and think about exactly
+how this is going to work.
 When the script starts it&apos;s going to set a counter to one and then it&apos;s going to run a function called
-<b>contentRotator</b>.
+<b>contentRotator</b>.</p>

-And then on the right here I have that function content rotator and it starts, it fades in the first paragraph that matches the counter number to begin with it&apos;s counter number one.
+<p>And then on the right here I have that function contentRotator and it
+starts, it fades in the first paragraph that matches the counter number to begin with it&apos;s counter number one.
 And then it asks, is it the last paragraph on the page?
 If it is then we&apos;re going to wait seven seconds,